qualityshepherd/brine/posts/updating_my_magic_system.md

 The goal is a magic system that feels _magical_; no easy task.
 I took elements from my favorite magic systems: Jonathan Strange and Mr. Norrell and A Wizard of Earthsea.
 Magic is like music: some can, some can't; some read, some intuit.
 Magic is of the world... a mage asks favors of it and/or does favors for it.

 - ask a stone to gather its brethren and create a road
-- ask the air to avoid a creature until they're unconscious
+- ask the air to withhold itself from a creature until it is unconscious
 - ask a still lake to reflect a scene its been witness to
 - ask the moon to hold back the tide
 - help tell the story of a misdeed that a forest or church or statue cannot alone